Sophomores: Staying on Course

 - Meeting dates are posted on the Crosby bulletin board, announced at the high schools, and emailed to scholars.
 Meeting dates are also posted on the homepage of this website under High School Grade Advisor Program.

-DestinationCollege2021 The Sophomore Program publishes a quarterly newsletter called destinationcollege2021.
-It is published for Crosby Scholars in the Class of 2021 to keep them informed of activities, deadlines, and announcements.
+Each sophomore in the Program has access to a quarterly newsletter titled destinationcollege2022.
+It is published to keep students informed of activities, deadlines, and announcements.
 Each newsletter offers appropriate advice and assistance for a specific period of time.
 The link to the newsletter is emailed to sophomores and their parents/guardians.